 Known to some outlets as “the hamburger of Europe,” the döner kebab is a marvel of convenience food, a slab of juicy meat spinning on a spit that can quickly be carved and stuffed into a pita or wrap.
-Somewhat alarmingly, the European Union’s Health Committee voted 32–22 on Tuesday in opposition to a motion to authorise the use of phosphate additives on kebab meats like lamb, mutton, beef, or veal, citing inconclusive evidence that they're linked to heart disease and higher mortality rates.
-The döner, which relies on phosphate to retain water and flavour, would be a casualty of such a ban.
+Somewhat alarmingly, the European Union’s Health Committee voted 32–22 on Tuesday in opposition to a motion to authorize the use of phosphate additives on kebab meats like lamb, mutton, beef, or veal, citing inconclusive evidence that they're linked to heart disease and higher mortality rates.
+The döner, which relies on phosphate to retain water and flavor, would be a casualty of such a ban.

 The news has resulted in a sad spate of puns—“Is the döner a goner?”
 (Daily Mail), “For pitta’s sake,” (The Guardian), “European lawmakers may be about to skewer the döner kebab,” (USA Today)—which, uh, please stop.

 But it’s also led to a general wave of anxiety in some corners of the EU that would be hit the hardest by a potential ban.
 The döner kebab industry employs 200,000 people across the continent, and, as German politician Renate Sommer noted in a Facebook post on Tuesday, a ban like this would eventually result in a loss of jobs.

 Some suspect that there could also be an undercurrent of anti-immigrant and anti-Turkish sentiment behind the rule. ”They are looking for ways to hurt Turkish businesses here,” Baris Donmez, who runs a kebab bistro in Berlin, told the Associated Press.
 “Such a ban would be the biggest pile of garbage imaginable.”